CCS and Power Systems

 Project No: FWP-FEAA112

-The proposed work is focused on establishing a broad understanding of the materials issues associated with scaling up supercritical carbon dioxide (sCO2) systems to higher temperatures in order to increase the efficiency of commercial power production.
-The effort is intended to increase understanding of the applicable corrosion mechanisms in sCO2 as a function of temperature and establish temperature limits for various classes of materials (e.g., ferritic and austenitic steels, Ni-base alloys, and alumina-forming alloys) to enable materials selection and design of sCO2 systems.
+This Oak Ridge National Laboratory project is focused on establishing a broad understanding of the materials issues with scaling up supercritical carbon dioxide (sCO2) systems to higher temperatures for increased efficiency commercial power production.
+The effort is intended to understand the applicable corrosion mechanisms in sCO2 as a function of temperature and to establish temperature limits for various classes of materials (e.g. ferritic and austenitic steels, Ni-base alloys, alumina-forming alloys) to enable materials selection and design of sCO2 systems.